Optimal Hold-Out Size in Cross-Validation: Discussion

 The fundamental contribution of this work is not eliminating the need for assumptions in cross-validation, which is impossible, but making existing hidden assumptions explicit and actionable.
 Every choice of hold-out size in conventional practice implicitly embeds beliefs about the irreducible noise, model learning rates, and acceptable uncertainty levels.
 Rather than relying on these implicit assumptions, our framework provides tools to align cross-validation design with domain knowledge and data characteristics.
 This not only allows researchers to explicate and test their assumptions, but also improves transparency in scientific research.

 Our approach has several limitations.
 The most important thing is the computational cost of estimating the cross-validation loss.
-While we have discussed reducing this cost by reducing the number of test sets in cross-validation, another approach is to use the convergence rate of each model, though this requires knowledge of this rate, which can be difficult to obtain.
+While we have discussed ways to reduce this cost, another approach is to use the convergence rate of each model, though this requires knowledge of this rate, which can be difficult to obtain.
 As discussed above, whether one reduces the number of test sets, uses the convergence rate, or SURE to avoid LOOCV, depends on the availability of computational resources and theoretical understanding.

 Finally, as seen in the results of our analysis, it is not always necessary to obtain exact optimal test set sizes.
 Our results show that, for the Abalone data, there is a reasonable range for which little utility is lost by deviating from the optimal size.
 The key result is that the optimal size will rarely be LOOCV, or something like a 2-fold CV, but somewhere in between.
-Instead of relying on a single conventional across models and datasets, we recommend identifying a reasonable range of hold-out sizes tailored to specific problem types or data domains.
+Instead of relying on a single conventional choice across models and datasets, we recommend identifying a reasonable range of hold-out sizes tailored to specific problem types or data domains.
 This is similar to having different significance levels for statistical testing for different domains.
 The main takeaway is that there is no one-size-fits-all for cross-validation, and it should be considered on a domain-by-domain, dataset-by-dataset, and model-by-model basis.

 As a general heuristic, our results indicate that the hold-out size should be small if the researcher believes that the irreducible noise is small (e.g., physics compared to economics), or the model is complex and requires more data for training.
 Conversely, the hold-out size can be large, which has the benefit of reducing computation, if the irreducible noise is large or the model is simple.
 The difficulty lies in the middle ground, e.g., when the noise is large but the model is complex, or when both the noise and model are moderate.
 For these cases, the optimal hold-out size should be calculated, or, at the very least, a reasonable range of splits should be explored.